Route of the Caravans: The Silk Road

 Explore the heart of Central Asia – the fabled “Land of the Caravans” – on this exciting 3-week Silk Road tour.
 As the world’s oldest and longest trade route, the Silk Road linked Eastern and Western cultures for more than a thousand years.
 As we wind our way through the five “Stans”, we’ll explore the historic cities of Samarkand, Khiva, Bukhara and beyond, including 10 UNESCO World Heritage Sites, retracing the steps of Marco Polo and other historic adventurers.
 This classic Bestway tour has been a traveller favourite for more than 15 years.

-New this year!
-An optional pre-tour visit to Darvaza Gas Crater, a huge flaming pit also known as the “Door to Hell”, will be offered.
+Enjoy an optional pre-tour visit to Darvaza Gas Crater, a huge flaming pit also known as the “Door to Hell”, will be offered.
 This epic site was created by a burning natural gas field that collapsed into a cavern.
 New also for this year is an optional post tour of the new capital of Kazakhstan, Astana known as the weirdest, wealthiest and most futuristic looking capital in the world.

 UNESCO World Heritage Sites covered in this tour